-- The file should be imported with the Segment Key Context to get better leverage from the translation memory.
+- The file must be imported with the Segment Key Context in order to use the Plurals functionality properly.

 - The target locale and the plural form of the segment will be used as the segment's Context Key and saved to the TM.